Crowlas

 There are many small businesses, Chinese Takeway, shop, and the Star Inn pub has a good reputation for local beers.
 The Methodist Chapel in Chapel square is a modern friendly place that hosts many community activities.

 The local community radio station Coast FM broadcasts on 96.5 and 97.2 FM.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Crowlas in at least the 1800s and 1900s.